katcitdoe/mediapilot/README.md

 # mediapilot
-convert, resize, and compress media.
+convert, resize, and compress images.
 ## NO BULLSHIT!!!!!